osg-htc/user-school-2018/docs/materials/day1/part1-ex5-request.md

     If you are running short on time, you can skip to "Determining Resource Needs By Running Test Jobs", below, but try to come back and read over this part at some point.

 It can be very difficult to predict the memory needs of your running program without just running tests.
 Typically, the memory size of a job changes over time, making the task even trickier.
 If you have knowledge ahead of time about your job’s maximum memory needs, use that, or a maybe a number that's just a bit higher, to be safe.
-Worst case scenario, you can request a fairly large amount of memory (higher than what's on your laptop or other server, if you know you job can run ther without crashing) for a first test job, OR you can run the job locally and 'watch' it:
+Worst case scenario, you can request a fairly large amount of memory (as high as what's on your laptop or other server, if you know your program can run without crashing) for a first test job, OR you can run the program locally and 'watch' it:

-### Running a Job Locally
+### Examining a Running Program on a Local Computer

 When working on a shared submit server, you should not run computationally-intensive work because it can use resources needed by HTCondor to manage the queue for all uses.
 However, you may have access to other computers (your laptop, for example, or another server) where you can observe the memory usage of a program.
 The downside is that you'll have to watch a program run for essentially the entire time, to make sure you catch the maximum memory usage.